danieljwait/e2ee-messenger/Writeup/README.md

 | 4   | Users must log in to their account to access the program |
 | 24  | The server authorises logins against its database        |

 In this iteration, I plan to add the login system (success criteria 4 and 24).
 This is because if I want to progress further with the development of client-to-client messaging, I need a more solid connection between a client and their identity.
 The best way to implement this is by bringing forward the development of the login system.
-To satisfy the UI design requests made by the stakeholders, I will design this login system following *2.4.1* *Interface Designs*.
+To satisfy the UI design requests made by the stakeholders, I will design this login system following feedback from the stakeholder about the interface designs shown in the design section of the writeup.

 As mentioned at the end of the last iteration, I will also transition the text-based protocol to object-based so that validation and ease of processing are improved.
 However, I do not know whether JObjects or XML objects will be used so I will need to investigate and experiment with those options during the development.